 Interesting isn’t it?
 It is being falsely advertised as free trial in banner ads but in reality it takes your card info and charge your bank/card after a certain period.

 Is The Free Trial Offer Not Real But Scam?

 In checkout page of Allegro site, one can see the terms and conditions written in fine print where it mentions that free trial customer will be enrolled to membership program and will be charged $103 after 14 days unless cancelled.

-Autoship program, negative review in scambook, and no review of it in Amazon concluded that Allegro anti aging cream is not a recommended product.
+Autoship program, a negative review in scambook, and no review of it in Amazon concluded that Allegro anti-aging cream is not a recommended product.

-You might be half convinced by the official website to buy the product and hopefully this review would prevent you to become full convinced from buying this scam product.
+You might be half convinced by the official website to buy the product and hopefully, this review would prevent you to become fully convinced from buying this scam product.